Academic English

 Pre-Listening Exercise

 What exactly is cancer, and what forms of cancer are most common in your country or area (liver cancer, prostate cancer, pancreatic cancer, skin cancer, or other)?
-Search the Internet to understand more about the disease and look up the most common forms of cancer treatment, both traditional and non-traditional therapies.
+Search the internet to understand more about the disease and look up the most common forms of cancer treatment, both traditional and non-traditional therapies.
 Also, discuss whether family members openly discuss the disease and if there are any cultural norms on how people deal with cancer.

 Agree or Disagree?
 Let’s Spark Some Conversation!